OpenRefine/OpenRefine/docs/docs/manual/grelfunctions.md

 ###### chomp(s, sep)

 Returns a copy of string s with the string sep removed from the end if s ends with sep; otherwise, just returns s.
-For example, `"hardly".chomp("ly")` and `"hard".chomp("ly")` both return the string “hard”.
+For example, `"barely".chomp("ly")` and `"bare".chomp("ly")` both return the string “bare”.

 #### Substring